 A candidate profile is a powerful tool that helps recruiters to create an outline of the ideal personality traits needed for a specific job role.

 This is not a job description but rather a summary of the ideal candidate for the role.
 It includes ideal characteristics, traits and skills you’d like the hired candidate to possess.
 Obviously, these depend on the role you’re hiring for, but examples could include adaptability, critical thinking and sales-mindedness.
-Within your candidate profile, you can also include educational background, motivation and preferred places to spend time online.

 When the process is complete, you’ll have a very clear picture of what you’re looking for in a candidate, which will make it much easier when it comes to assessing job applications.
 Ultimately, this will help your dream candidate to stand out during the interview and recruitment process.